Select from the following options to view more listings.

 Website, email, (843) 842-5738

 This class is for those who would like to work in art but do not know where to start and/or with what mediums!
-We will start with pencils, charcoal and work our way through watercolor, acrylic, pastels and oil and any others that students may be interested in.
-Barb will explain the pros and cons of each of the mediums including prices and other materials you'll need for that medium, including, brushes, surfaces and framing.
+We will start with pencils, charcoal and work our way through watercolor, acrylic, pastels and oil and any other mediums that students may be interested in.
+Barb will explain the pros and cons of each of the mediums including prices points and other materials you'll need for that medium, including, brushes, surfaces and framing.
 At the end of the session, students will have time to try them all on a small scale.
-In addition to the registration fee, students should bring $20 cash to pay the instructor for materials, all of which she will provide for you.
+In addition to the registration fee, students should bring $20 cash to pay the instructor for materials, all of which she will provide to you.

 Location: Hilton Head Island, South Carolina